Current Conditions of the Northeast U.S. Shelf Ecosystem: Fall 2022 Update

 Chlorophyll Concentration Trends for the First Half of the Year

-Average chlorophyll concentrations during the first half of the year appear to have decreased in recent years in all subareas of the ecosystem.
-With the exception of Georges Bank, the declining trends were significant.
+Average chlorophyll concentrations during the first half of the year appears to have decreased in recent years in all subareas of the ecosystem to a low point in 2019.
+With the exception of the Scotian Shelf, the declining trends were significant.
+In the Gulf of Maine and Scotian Shelf, chlorophyll concentrations appear to be increasing in recent years.
 It is noteworthy that we have identified a change point in chlorophyll concentration in all areas within the last decade or so.